Quantus-Network/task-master/README.md

 ### Data Flow

 1. Candidates are fetched from a GraphQL endpoint
-2. Random taskees are selected and tasks are created
+2. Random taskees are selected and tasks are created with QUAN and USDC amounts
 3. Reversible transactions are sent to the Quantus blockchain
 4. Tasks are stored in CSV with pending status
 5. HTTP API allows tasks to be marked as completed